The Wardley Wellbeing Hub is the central area for the ACTNow campaign.

 Download an app

 There are many benefits to an active lifestyle.
-Obviously it will improve your fitness but being regularly physically active really can make a huge difference to your happiness and wellbeing.
+Of course it will help improve your fitness, but being regularly physically active can make a huge difference to your happiness and wellbeing.
 It may also help you feel better about your appearance, boost your confidence and improve your self-esteem, energy and sleep, as well as reduce your risk of stress and depression.

 If joining a group makes you feel anxious, how about taking a dog for walk?
 There is no need to be a dog owner, anybody can join a group such as BorrowMyDoggy.
 People can enjoy a long walk with a non-judgemental, appreciative companion.
 For further information, see the BorrowMyDoggy website.